DCelectronics/KiBuzzard/README.md

 # Usage

-Since, KiCad stable version doesn't support system clipboard operations, the footprint is added the center of board, for nightly users, it is automatically copied onto the screen.
+Since, KiCad stable version doesn't support system clipboard operations, the footprint is placed at (0, 0).
+Please navigate there and move the label to where you want to place it

 Refer to [Buzzard](https://github.com/sparkfunX/Buzzard) docs for options
 ## Licence and credits